rifelpet/github-timeline/README.md

 Adding a new repo to the dropdown involves updating the list in `timeline.js` and the `go run` parameters in `.github/workflows/scrape.yml`.

 ## TODO
-- [ ] Query parameter support to preselect a repo
 - [ ] Only fetch Github data not already saved to files
 - [ ] Show distribution of Issue/PR age via cohorts